ibm-cloud-docs/transit-gateway/about.md

 ### Use case 6: Connect networks (VPC and classic) to multiple local gateways
 {: #use-case-6}

-There are a few things to note about this use case:
+Keep in mind:

-- It keeps your local traffic on a local transit gateway, which reduces latency.
+- Your local traffic is kept on a local transit gateway, which reduces latency.
-- Highly Available (HA) capabilities are provided, as data in VPCs C and D could be replicated in VPCs in E and F.
+- Highly Available (HA) capabilities are provided, as data in VPCs C and D might be replicated in VPCs in E and F.
 - Classic infrastructure transit gateway connections are required to be in the same account as the transit gateway owner.

 ![Connect networks (VPC and classic) to multiple gateways](images/TGW_1.2.png "Connect networks (VPC and classic) to multiple gateways"){: caption="Figure 6.
 Connect networks (VPC and classic) to multiple local gateways" caption-side="bottom"}